janmilosh/farkle/README.md

 You may download this game from GitHub as a zip folder.
 Click the Download ZIP button at the bottom of the right sidebar of this page.
 After downloading, unzip the file and give it a readable name that you can remember.
 Move the file to a location that you can easily access with your terminal.

-From your terminal, navigate the game folder and open it.
+From your terminal, navigate to the game folder and open it.
 To launch the game, at the terminal prompt type 'ruby game.rb' (without the quotes).
 You'll be prompted to enter a name for each player.
 Once the names are entered, the play begins.

 ###Play the game